-My tapestries are woven in wedge
+My tapestries are woven with the

 intriguing, is thought to be one of the reasons the Navajo abandoned

 respect and protection.